 3.2 Taxes.
 The fees do not include any sales or other applicable taxes, levies, duties, or similar assessments assessable by any jurisdiction.
 Each party is responsible for their own tax obligations.
 If New Relic has the legal obligation to pay or collect taxes for which Customer is responsible under this Section 3.2 (Taxes), the appropriate amount will be invoiced to and paid by Customer, unless New Relic is provided with a valid tax exemption certificate authorized by the appropriate taxing authority.

 3.4.
 Subscription Term.
 Each Subscription Term will automatically renew for successive periods equal in duration to the previous Subscription Term, unless either party gives the other party notice of non-renewal at least 30 days before the then current Subscription Term ends.
 Per-unit rates for renewals will be the same as in the prior Subscription Term for the same Service, unless New Relic notifies you in advance of an increase.
-These increases will not exceed 10% over the rates for the same Service in the prior Subscription Term, unless prior Order pricing was designated as discount, promotional, or one-time.

 3.5.
 Affiliate Orders.
 An Affiliate may enter into their own Order(s) with New Relic.
 This creates a separate agreement between the Affiliate and New Relic incorporating this Agreement with the Affiliate treated as “Customer”.
 Neither Customer nor any Affiliate has any rights under each other’s agreement with New Relic, and breach or termination of any such agreement is not breach or termination under any other.